Oiboaboa/IMIncremental-fish/README.md

 install studio code install python(easier if u use microsoft store for some reason)

-ask chat gpt the pip install u need to use the code i dont remenber but he knows
+these are the pip installs u need pip install mss numpy pynput keyboard

+to use just leave the mouse on to of the fishing rode icon to start